mattleonard/Meteor-CollectionFS/packages/standard-packages/ADVANCED.md

 FS.MyStore = function(name, options) {
   // Prep some variables here

-  return new FS.StorageAdapter(name, {}, {
+  return new FS.StorageAdapter(
+    name,
+    {},
+    {
-    typeName: 'storage.myadapter',
+      typeName: "storage.myadapter",
       get: function(identifier, callback) {
         // Use identifier to retrieve a Buffer and pass it to callback },
       getBytes: function(identifier, start, end, callback) {
         // Use identifier to retrieve a Buffer containing only
         // the bytes from start to end, and pass it to callback.
         // If this is impossible, don't include a getBytes property.
       },
       put: function(id, fileKey, buffer, options, callback) {
         // Store the buffer and then call the callback, passing it
         // an identifier that will later be the first argument of the
         // other API functions.
 The identifier will likely be the
         // fileKey, the id, or some altered version of those.
       },
       remove: function(identifier, callback) {
         // Delete the data for the file identified by identifier },
       watch: function(callback) {
         // If you can watch file data, initialize a watcher and then call
         // callback whenever a file changes.
 Refer to the filesystem
         // storage adapter for an example.
 If you can't watch files, then
         // throw an error stating that the "sync" option is not supported.
       },
       init: function() {
         // Perform any initialization
       }
-  });
+    }
+  );
 };
 ```